 What sort of guidelines do you give your call centre team?
 How do you go about showcasing this?
 Continually educating, training and giving specific examples of expected behaviours and actions is key.

 Your leadership needs to be clear about the behaviours and actions they need to uphold and provide role models for these to the organisation.
 As a leader, they are looked up to, so if they aren’t living the values of the company, you can’t expect the broader team to.

-As part of onboarding, you might consider partnering newcomers with a leader or a mentor who is recognized by their peers and managers as star employee in order to set the tone and give new joiners the chance to more closely observe the behaviours you aim for the organization to have.
+As part of onboarding, you might consider partnering newcomers with a leader or a mentor who is recognised by their peers and managers as star employee in order to set the tone and give new joiners the chance to more closely observe the behaviours you aim for the organisation to have.

 3. Ask the team to contribute ideas to encourage commitment